madhavtiwari27/PDF-Splitter/README.md

 - Run the file using your preferred IDE.
 - Provide the address of the PDF file to be split.
 - Provide the address of the folder where the split pages are to be stored.

+## Prerequisite:

+Have PyPDF2 installed on your system:
+> pip install PyPDF2